ImCityHunter/MovieRatingsDatabase/README.md

   1. Check if endorser is endorsing him/herself
   2. Check if endorsement is date is within 3 days of the review
   3. Check if there is 1 day apart after endorsing another review of the same movie

+# Triggers
+Originally, we had a table that contains information about customer and if a customer receives any gift; this table has triggers that could auto update information when some data is inserted in other table.
+However, we found this design would be poor and unnecessary.
+Instead, when an user wants to see the information of who gets free gift and ticket, we just run a query in UIFunctions.java and print the result of query.
+In this case, we do not need an extra table or any trigger.
+Triggers in derby also have limited ability comparing to mysql.
+So we changed our design to maximize utility.